"Equality" and the Tyranny of the Majority

 Democracy Changes Neither Human Nature Nor the Nature of Political Power

-In this way, Tocqueville rejects both the notion that man is either benevolent by nature (and thus it follows that society corrupts him) or that man is totally depraved that a Leviathan is preferable to a constant state of war that follows from unimpinged liberty:
+In this way, Tocqueville rejects both the notion that man is either benevolent by nature (and thus it follows that society corrupts him) or that man is so totally depraved that a Leviathan is preferable to a constant state of war that follows from unimpinged liberty:

 Omnipotence seems self-evidently a bad and dangerous thing.
 Its exercise appears to be beyond man’s powers, whoever he might be, and I see that only God can be omnipotent without danger because his wisdom and justice are always equal to his power.
 There is, therefore, no earthly authority so worthy of respect or vested with so sacred a right that I would wish to allow it unlimited action . . .
 When . . .
 I see the right and capacity to enact everything given to any authority . . .
 I say: the seed of tyranny lies there and I seek to live under different laws.